lysovosyl/PathoEye/README.md

 pypickle==1.1.0
 ```

-# Tutorial
+## Tutorial

 ## Testing dataset
-The sample dataset for testing PathoEye can be downloaded from Zenodo ().
+The example dataset for testing PathoEye can be downloaded from figShare (https://doi.org/10.6084/m9.figshare.30566108.v1).
 The full dataset for the young and old skin analysis are free available at [GTEx project](https://gtexportal.org/home/histologyPage).

-## Module1:
+## Module1: epidermis extraction
-### 1. Epidermis extraction
+### Epidermis extraction
-The following example assumes that the whole slide images (WSIs) data is organized in well known standard formats (such as .svs, .ndpi, .tiff etc.) and stored in a folder named DATA_DIRECTORY.
+The following example assumes that the whole slide images (WSIs) data is organized in well known standard formats (such as .svs, .ndpi, .tiff etc.) and stored at a folder named DATA_DIRECTORY.
 ```
     DATA_DIRECTORY/
         ├──slide_1.svs